Duckov-Custom-Model/DuckovCustomModel/README_EN.md

 - `MeleeWeaponLocator`: Melee weapon locator point for binding melee weapon equipment
 - `PopTextLocator`: Pop text locator point for displaying pop text

+### Optional Locator Points

+In addition to the required locator points, models can also include the following optional locator points:

+- `PaperBoxLocator`: Paper box locator point for binding paper boxes
+  - When a custom model includes this locator point, paper boxes spawned in the game will automatically attach to this point
+  - Paper boxes will follow the custom model's position and rotation
+  - If the model does not include this locator point, paper boxes will use the original model's locator point

 ### Function of Locator Points

 - The mod automatically searches for these locator points in custom models